friends at santa monica statebeach park

 Santa Monica Beach Attractions

-Though it’s one of the most popular Southern California attractions, the 3.5 mile Santa Monica Beach offers plenty of room for year-round beach goers.
+As one of the most popular Southern California attractions, the 3.5 mile Santa Monica Beach offers plenty of room for year-round beach goers.
 Manned lifeguard stations, paved walkways, restrooms and restaurants are plentiful and easy to find.

 biking riding at santa monica beach